 According to the National Highway Traffic Safety Administration (NHTSA), rear-end accidents are reported more than any other vehicle collision in the State of California.
 When something strikes the rear of a motorized vehicle, whether another vehicle or your car hits an object/person while reversing, a “rear-end” auto collision has happened.

 Distracted driving actions and inaction cause most rear-enders.
-Like the rest of the nation, rear-end accidents made up the greatest percentage of LA County traffic collisions at 30.45%.<
+Like the rest of the nation, rear-end accidents made up the greatest % of L.A.
+County traffic collisions at 30.45%.<

 Modernly, most engineers design vehicle airbags to protect vehicle occupants during a front-end accident/head-on collision.
-Safety experts are in consensus that any benefit of airbags deploying during rear–end accidents remain negligible at best.
-Hence, crash impact dynamics dictate your airbags will rarely activate during a purely rear–end collision.
+Safety experts agree that any benefit of airbags deploying during rearend accidents remains negligible at best.
+Hence, crash impact dynamics dictate your airbags will rarely activate during a purely rearend collision.
 (Source AA1Car).

-The CHP found that airbags failed to deploy in 51,595 rear-end car accident claims, equaling 66.73% of all Los Angeles County rear-enders.
+The C.H.P. found that airbags failed to deploy in 51,595 rear-end car accident claims, equaling 66.73% of all Los Angeles County rear-enders.
 We must sometimes assume airbags will deploy secondarily during a rear-ender.
-(16,129 rear-end accident-related airbag deployments, equating to 20.86% or rear-end auto crashes)
+(16,129 rear-end accident-related airbag deployments, equating to 20.86% of rear-end auto crashes)

-Sometimes your airbag will deploy when rear parts of the car get struck other than your bumper.
-Other times, multiple vehicle collisions arise from the same crash, including multiple vehicles striking different rear sections of your vehicle.
+Sometimes your airbag will deploy when the rear parts of the car get struck other than your bumper.
+Other times, multiple vehicle collisions arise from the same crash, including multiple vehicles striking different rear sections of your car.
 (Ex: Side and frontal vehicle impacts).

 Different types of car accidents will cause crash victims varying types of injuries for differing kinds of people (See eggshell skull theory here), with the majority of individuals suffering: